utPLSQL/utPLSQL/docs/userguide/coverage.md

 - Coverage on project files

 Those two options are mutually exclusive and cannot be mixed.
 By default, when using one of coverage reporters, coverage is gathered on schema(s).
+The database schema(s) containing the tests that were executed during the run will be reported on by coverage reporter.

 The parameters used to execute tests determine if utPLSQL will be using one approach or the other.

-The database schema(s) containing the tests that were executed during the run will be reported on by coverage reporter.
+If parameter `a_source_file_mappings` or `a_source_files` is provided, then coverage is gathered on project files provided, otherwise coverage is gathered on schemas.

 **Note**
 > Regardless of the options provided, all unit test packages are excluded from the coverage report.
 Coverage reports provide information only about the **tested** code.

 The default behavior of coverage reporting can be altered using invocation parameters.